ekoontz/jaas_and_kerberos/README.md

 sockets but used `Data`{`Input`/`Output`}`Streams` instead of byte arrays.

+One disadvantage of NIO compared to traditional sockets is the API
+complexity: compare `KerberizedServer.java` with `KerberizedServerNIO.java`: the latter is twice as long.
+(Although, to be fair, `KerberizedServer.java` as written, does not handle more than one client, whereas `KerberizedServerNIO.java` does, so it's not a fair compairison).

-A disadvantage of using NIO, however, is that you can't use `Data`{`Input`/`Output`}`Streams`, unfortunately, as far as I can tell; would like to be wrong about that.
+Another disadvantage of using NIO, however, is that you can't use `Data`{`Input`/`Output`}`Streams`, unfortunately, as far as I can tell; would like to be wrong about that.